Program in Language and Culture

 (c) With the agreement of the home department and the program, a piece of independent work that will satisfy the requirements of both the home department and the program.
 For example, a student could write a junior paper or senior thesis based in substantial part on language sources.

 Although not required, it is strongly recommended that students spend some time in the country whose language and culture they are studying.
 This can be done through an approved study abroad program or through a summer program of work and/or study.
-The area studies programs in East Asian, Latin American, Near Eastern, and Russian, East European, and Eurasian studies may be important resources in providing guidance, and students who are earning language certificates in these areas are urged to consult with the director of the relevant program in planning their course of study or work abroad.
+The area studies programs in Latin American and Near Eastern studies may be important resources in providing guidance, and students who are earning language certificates in these areas are urged to consult with the director of the relevant program in planning their course of study or work abroad.

 Certificate of Proficiency